Flevy Management Insights Q&A

 Joseph Robinson | Minto Pyramid

-This article provides a detailed response to: What role does the Minto Pyramid Principle play in crisis management and communication, especially in rapidly evolving situations?
-For a comprehensive understanding of Minto Pyramid, we also include relevant case studies for further reading and links to Minto Pyramid best practice resources.
+This article provides a detailed response to: What Is the Minto Pyramid Principle?
+[Framework] For Crisis Communication and Management For a comprehensive understanding of Minto Pyramid, we also include relevant case studies for further reading and links to Minto Pyramid templates.

 Before we begin, let's review some important management concepts, as they relate to this question.